 [The article was largely written before the win against the Los Angeles Lakers this past Tuesday.]

-Yeah, it seems like eons ago.
 After a busy off-season, the Pelicans were primed to make some noise in the Western Conference with the acquisitions of Jrue Holiday, Tyreke Evans, Anthony Morrow and Greg Stiemsma.
 Many predicted the team to finish with a record around .500, and quite a few, present company included, felt New Orleans had a reasonable chance to snatch a coveted playoff spot.

-Welp, it's obvious the Pelicans are going to fall far short of all expectations by a significantly wide margin.
+It's obvious the Pelicans are going to fall far short of all expectations by a significantly wide margin.
 Sitting 14 games under .500, with only 22 games left on the schedule, it's time to start pondering the future.
 Yes, the numerous injuries to the team's core has muddled the picture; however, enough meaningful basketball has transpired that reasonable conclusions can and should be drawn about how the organization needs to proceed.

 Monty Trending In the Wrong Direction

 Monty Williams was hired back on June 7, 2010 and many were fans of the move from the start.
 Rohan wrote a great background piece on him highlighting a number of accolades he received while under both Nate McMillan and Gregg Popovich: tireless worker, good developer of talent and a well-respected basketball mind.